 No, why I love the Orange Conference, and why I keep wearing the shirt several years later, is because everything that happens at the Orange conference (from registration to break outs to sponsors to slides and worship) is geared towards one big thought that pushes ministry, regardless of size and context, forward.
 A few years ago it was the Phase concept, and the introduction of the Phase books and timelines.
 In fairness, this was nothing new.
 Most ministries were already broken down by age groups and had their discipleship steps.
 But I walked away from my time in Atlanta completely blown away and fired up with the mission of making each phase important, training leaders to cherish each and every phase.
 This concept was not something most people had given thought to, I’m sure, but it was presented in a way we could take it back to our churches and communities and implement ourselves for greater clarity and effectiveness.

-Last year, I didn’t get to make it to the conference because of a ministry transition, but I resonate with the theme of “Sunday is coming.”
 I’m still going through the resources and notes available from last year and using it for our team.
 This year, I’m hoping to be there with a team, and I can’t wait for the theme, It’s Personal, which seems to be building right off of last year’s theme of “For our neighbors.”